 - performs a self-evaluation

 At twelve months, your onboarding process transitions directly into retention and performance management.
-Investing this much time onboarding employees can create a more engaged and productive workforce.
+Investing this much time in onboarding employees can create a more engaged and productive workforce.